Listed below is some important information to help Tenants with their property.

 - Credit check for lead tenant (including guarantor if required): £30.00

-- Administration fees (Preparation of Tenancy Agreements, Deposit Scheme lodgements including Right to Rent checks and reference checks) £70.00
+- Application fees (Preparation of Tenancy Agreements, Deposit Scheme lodgements including Right to Rent checks and reference checks) £70.00

 Should the application be rejected you will receive a refund of £70.00 less any referee’s charge if applicable.